atgeo/kalenda/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display the Catholic liturgical calendar on any WordPress theme, powered by the LitCal API.
+Display the Catholic liturgical calendar on WordPress themes using a native block, powered by the LitCal API.

 == Description ==

 Kalenda brings the Catholic liturgical calendar to WordPress.
-It uses the open **LitCal API** to show liturgical celebrations, their rank, liturgical colour and season — for the General Roman Calendar as well as national and diocesan calendars, in multiple languages.
+It uses the open LitCal API to show liturgical celebrations, their rank and liturgical colour — for the General Roman Calendar as well as national and diocesan calendars, in the locales each supports.

 Kalenda is built for modern WordPress:

-* **Blocks that work with any theme** — a liturgical calendar block and a "liturgical day" block, server-rendered for speed and SEO and made interactive with the WordPress Interactivity API.
+* A Kalenda Day block — shows today's liturgical celebration(s), server-rendered for compatibility and fast page output so it works with any theme.
+(A month/grid calendar block is not available yet.)
-* **A cached REST API** (`kalenda/v1`) so your own themes and plugins can read liturgical data without calling the upstream service directly.
+* A cached REST API (`kalenda/v1`) so your own themes and plugins can read liturgical data without calling the upstream service directly.
-* **Clean, standards-based code** — PSR-4 autoloading, the WordPress Coding Standards and static analysis.
+* Clean, standards-based code — PSR-4 autoloading, the WordPress Coding Standards, and static analysis.

 Liturgical data is provided by the [LitCal project](https://litcal.johnromanodorazio.com/) by John Romano D'Orazio.